Predictability: In mathematics

 In stochastic analysis a random process is a predictable process if it is possible to know the next state from the present time.

 The branch of mathematics known as Chaos Theory focuses on the behavior of systems that are highly sensitive to initial conditions.
 It suggests that a small change in an initial condition can completely alter the progression of a system.
 This phenomenon is known as the butterfly effect, which claims that a butterfly flapping its wings in Brazil can cause a tornado in Texas.
 The nature of chaos theory suggests that the predictability of any system is limited because it is impossible to know all of the minutiae of a system at the present time.
-In principal, the deterministic systems that chaos theory attempts to analyze can be predicted, but uncertainty in a forecast increases exponentially with elapsed time.
+In principle, the deterministic systems that chaos theory attempts to analyze can be predicted, but uncertainty in a forecast increases exponentially with elapsed time.

 As documented in, three major kinds of butterfly effects within Lorenz studies include: the sensitive dependence on initial conditions, the ability of a tiny perturbation to create an organized circulation at large distances, and the hypothetical role of small-scale processes in contributing to finite predictability.
 The three kinds of butterfly effects are not exactly the same.